dneprojects/habitron/INFO.md

 ## Entities

-For any module, a device is created.
+For each module, a device is created.
 These will show up after the discovery phase and can be associated with Home Assistant rooms or zones.
 According to the modules found, several entities will be created automatically.

 ### Lights